 The Western media are having a love fest!
 Washington Post, New York Times, the Economist, BBC … have splashed acres of space on our woes.
 Our image out here is in tatters.
 What galls even more is the cavalier attitude of those responsible for this debacle.
 It is laughable to hear ministers in this ill-fated regime argue that if the West doesn’t play ball, we will simply turn east.
 What a pile of twaddle!

 The world is now enmeshed in a neat global political-economic web.
 What happens in Nairobi matters as much in Seoul, Tokyo and Beijing as it does in London, Brussels and Washington.
-Why would Tokyo waste taxes of Japanese citizens to turn corrupt ministers into overnight billionaires enjoying car models that even the Japanese Premier does not drive?
+Why would Tokyo waste taxes of Japanese citizens to turn corrupt ministers into overnight billionaires enjoying car models with best brake rotor brands that even the Japanese Premier does not drive?
 And, dummy, the problem is not in the West.

 It is in Nairobi!
 The problem is Mwai Kibaki who is stuck in inertia, who has taken tribalism to new heights by turning the seat of power for a nation of 42 communities into the exclusive fiefdom of his homeboys, who thinks Kenyans are such nincompoops – you throw the Goldenberg bone and they stop barking at Anglo Leasing, who believes Kenyans eat the hot-air of imaginary economic growth rates, who chairs a Cabinet meeting not to respond to public expectations but to hoodwink the nation.